sutta » mn » Majjhima Nikāya 109

 Yo kho, bhikkhu, pañcasu upādānakkhandhesu chandarāgo taṁ tattha upādānan”ti.

-Rather, the desire and greed for them is the grasping there.”
+The desire and greed for the five grasping aggregates is the grasping there.”

 “Siyā pana, bhante, pañcasu upādānakkhandhesu chandarāgavemattatā”ti?